What is TimberTop?

 Is TimberTop part of the Stonehammer UNESCO Global Geopark?

 We recommend wearing comfortable clothing that allows you to be active and that you don’t mind getting a little dirty.
-Please note that closed-in shoes and gloves are mandatory at TimberTop.
-If you have a pair of athletic or work gloves we recommend bringing them, but if you don’t, we sell them for $3.50 for youth and adults and $2.00 for children.
+We encourage you to bring your community mask with you this season as there will be times when that we prefer customers to wear it during harnessing, training, and if you need assistance from one of our rescue guides on the courses.
+Please note that close toed shoes and gloves are mandatory at TimberTop.
+If you have a pair of tight fitting athletic or work gloves we recommend bringing them, but if you don’t we have some available for $4.50 plus tax for adult/youth sizes and $2.50 plus tax for children.
+If you bring your own gloves we ask that you ensure they have been washed prior to coming to the park.
 If you have long hair, make sure it’s tied back.

 What should I bring with me?